Dr. med. Michael Preuhs is a specialist in orthopedics with additional qualifications in sports medicine, chiropractic and acupuncture.

 Since 2004, Dr. Preuhs has been an instructor for the Acupuncture Research Group: he regularly leads training and continuing education events for medical colleagues.
 In his field of expertise, Dr. Preuhs has published several papers and given lectures at national and international congresses.

 Dr. Preuhs’ activities also include the care of top athletes.
 These include or have included professional soccer players of 1.
 FC Köln and FC Schalke 04, of Borussia Dortmund as well as junior players of the German Soccer Association.

-NSM stimulations are performed in Germany by specially licensed specialists who are committed to medical and scientific quality standards and are in constant exchange of knowledge.
+Axomera therapies are carried out in Germany exclusively by specially trained medical centers that are committed to medical and scientific quality standards and are in constant exchange of knowledge.
 Our practice is part of this network.